SCBC Concussion Policies

 - Review the SCBC Concussion Code of Conduct

-- Confirm that you have reviewed both of these resources, yearly, and sign and submit the below form directly to our office
+- Confirm that you have reviewed both of these resources, yearly, and sign and acknowledge the below form during the registration process in Uplifter.

 A concussion is a brain injury.
 It can’t be seen on X-rays, CT scans or MRIs.
 It may affect the way a person thinks, feels and acts.